 - Ask for his/her credentials.
 If the inspector does not object, make a copy of his/her identification card.
 If a copy cannot be made, write down inspector's I.D. number and name. - 2.
 Ask the reason for the inspection.
 If the answer includes an employee complaint, request a copy. - 3.
 Ask if there is a complaint.
 If a complaint has been filed, ask for a copy of the complaint. - 4.
 Tell the inspector that you are not denying entry, but it is the company's policy that you contact the company's authorized representative. - 5.
 Do not ask the inspector for a warrant.
-This issue of a warrant will be discussed during the phone conversation with the company representative. - To protect our rights to the fullest extent when entry is permitted, under warrant, we will advise the inspector that such permission is being granted under protest. - 7.
+This issue of a warrant will be discussed during the phone conversation with the company representative. - 6.
+To protect our rights to the fullest extent when entry is permitted, under warrant, we will advise the inspector that such permission is being granted under protest. - 7.
 A management person (escort) will accompany the inspector at all the times while he/she is on the jobsite, or in the plant, and make notes of everything the inspector does.
 The escort will carry a copy of the warrant during this time.
 The escort should be the same person throughout the inspection. - Do not answer any general "fishing" type questions. - Do not demonstrate any equipment, machinery, or apparatus during the inspection.
 Do not let anyone else do so either.
 Do not tell the inspector whether or not it is operable, or when it will be in operation, or when it has operated in the past.

 - 8. During the walk around on a routine inspection, the escort is to stay with the inspector. - 9.
 Any time the inspector takes pictures, the escort should take a picture from the same angle plus at least two from different angles. - 10.
 The inspector has the right to interview any employee in private.
 Do not attempt to stop such interview; however, the escort should ask the employee if the employee has any objection to the escort being present and listening to the interview.
 Assuming the employee has no objection; the escort may attend the interview, if the inspector will allow, and should listen and take notes. - Never attempt to stop an OSHA inspector physically. - When the inspector has left the job, notify the Area Safety Manager and Area Manager, complete the OSHA Inspection Form.
 Be specific.
-The more information, the better.
+The more information, the better. - 12.
+All OSHA requested Flintco company information shall be submitted to Legal Counsel for review and submission to OSHA, unless Legal Counsel directs otherwise. - 13.
+Flintco shall have or attempt to have a company representative, HSE Area Manager, HSE Regional Director, HSE Director, Superintendent, Project Manager or Legal Counsel, preferably in person or by phone, present when an OSHA compliance officer is requesting to interview a Flintco employee.